Anisotropic solid dark energy: Introduction

 \section{Introduction}

-The current Universe is expanding at an accelerated rate \cite{Riess:1998cb,Perlmutter:1998np} and it is highly homogeneous and isotropic at cosmological scales \cite{Aghanim:2018eyx}.
+The current Universe is expanding at an accelerated rate.
+This fact was first discovered in type Ia supernovae (SNe Ia) surveys \cite{Riess:1998cb, Schmidt:1998ys, Perlmutter:1998np} and later confirmed by several other observations like large scale structures (LSS) \cite{Tegmark:2003ud, Tegmark:2006az}, cosmic microwave background (CMB) \cite{Spergel:2003cb, Ade:2015xua}, and baryon acoustic oscillations (BAO)\cite{Percival:2007yw, Aubourg:2014yra} measurements.
+Observations also show that our expanding Universe is highly homogeneous, isotropic and spatially flat at cosmological scales \cite{deBernardis:2000sbo, Jaffe:2003it, Aghanim:2018eyx}.
 The simplest description of the Universe is based on the standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model.
-In this model, the current accelerated expansion of the Universe is due to the repulsive effect of a constant energy density with negative pressure, which is given by the cosmological constant $\Lambda$ \cite{Amendola:2015ksp}.
+In this model, the current accelerated expansion of the Universe is due to the repulsive effect of a constant energy density with negative pressure, which is given by the cosmological constant $\Lambda$ \cite{Amendola:2015ksp, Bamba:2012cp}.
 Despite its success, there are several theoretical and observational problems with this scenario.
-One of the theoretical difficulties is the so-called cosmological constant problem, which asserts that if $\Lambda$ is associated with the vacuum energy density of the Universe, the value predicted by the theory and the value obtained from observations differs by several tens orders of magnitude \cite{Weinberg:1988cp,Martin:2012bt}.
-On the observational side, the $H_0$ tension states that the current value of the Hubble parameter calculated from the cosmic microwave background (CMB) data does not agree with the value computed from local measurements of type Ia supernovae (SNe Ia) \cite{Riess:2016jrr,Riess:2019cxk}.
-It seems that this tension could be alleviated if extensions to $\Lambda$CDM model are considered \cite{Guo:2018ans}.
+One of the theoretical difficulties is the so-called cosmological constant problem, which asserts that if $\Lambda$ is associated with the vacuum energy density of the Universe, the value predicted by the theory and the value obtained from observations differs by several tens orders of magnitude \cite{Weinberg:1988cp, Martin:2012bt}.
+On the observational side, the $H_0$ tension states that the current value of the Hubble parameter calculated from the CMB data does not agree with the value computed from local measurements of SNe Ia \cite{Riess:2016jrr, Riess:2019cxk}.
+It seems that this tension could be alleviated if extensions to $\Lambda$CDM model are considered \cite{DiValentino:2017iww, Guo:2018ans, Agrawal:2019lmo}.